vbajpai/2017-ccr-lastmile-analysis/README.md

 `make db` will bootstrap a new database using the `lastmile.sql` schema.
 `db-insert-*` notebooks can be used to fill in the dataset.
 Each such notebook fills in entries in one table.
+This includes mechanics to provision measurements on RIPE Atlas, fetch measurement results and dump them in the database tables while also augmenting the metadata with third-party datasets such as peeringDB and RIPE stat APIs.
 Once all the tables are filled in `plot-*` can be used to reproduce results on a different dataset.

 ### Contact